Decarbonizing the Built Environment and Heavy Industry

 Critical Need for this Technology

 Helix Earth Technologies has developed a solid-state (no moving parts), high-efficiency, and low-energy droplet filtration method called Helix MICRA™.
 The company is using Helix MICRA™ to help revolutionize the way the industry does liquid-gas chemistry.
-Helix’s unique approach to liquid-gas chemistry is helping industries reduce costs, save energy, and reduce their environmental footprint.
-Helix MICRA™ will revolutionize air conditioning by helping reduce energy use by more than 50% and will revolutionize carbon dioxide capture by reducing carbon dioxide capture system sizes by 6-8x compared to existing capture processes.
+Helix’s unique approach to liquid-gas chemistry is helping enterprises reduce costs, save energy, and reduce their environmental footprint.
+Helix MICRA™ will revolutionize air conditioning by helping reduce energy use by more than 50% and will revolutionize carbon dioxide capture by reducing the size of carbon dioxide capture system sizes by 6-8x compared to existing capture processes.

 Supplemental Need for this Technology